SalomePlatform/shaper/src/ExchangePlugin/doc/exportFeature.rst

 .. centered::
    **Export file dialog box**

-Selection list in property panel should contain a list of exporting objects which can be selected in a viewer or objects browser.
+Selection list in the property panel contains a list of exported objects which can be selected in a viewer or object browser.

 **Apply** button exports the file.

-**Cancel** button cancels operation.
+**Cancel** button cancels the operation.

 **TUI Command**: *model.exportToFile(Part_doc, FileNameString, ObjectsList)*